 Early Observations from a Hubspot App Developer

-First, a quick contextual humble-brag to explain how and why we come by our vantage point:
+First, allow me a quick contextual humble-brag to explain how and why Left Hook comes by these observations:

 On a weekly basis we view the Hubspot opportunity through the eyes of many different potential partners, each with their own goals and technical capabilities.

-We then guide these SaaS leaders through a consulting process to assess how the Hubspot ecosystem and platform matches up (or doesn’t) with their own strategy.
+We guide these SaaS leaders through an assessment process to determine if/how the Hubspot ecosystem is a good match for their own integration strategy.

-And with that context, here are some early and general observations about becoming a Hubspot App Partner:
+With that context in mind, here’s some early and general observations about becoming a Hubspot App Partner:

 General wisdom!
-Even a relatively simple Hubspot App is a significant investment of time and resources, with long-term support and improvement required.
+Even a relatively simple Hubspot App takes a significant investment of time and resources, with long-term support and improvements required.

-We help our clients define success first by asking these leading questions:
+We help our clients define integration success by asking these leading questions:

 Is your goal to: